The Oakland County Jail in Pontiac, Michigan

 Are Oakland County Jail visits behind glass?

-In-person visits at the jail are behind glass or by video visitation.
+In-person visits at the jail are done behind glass or through video visitation.

 What if I don’t pay my Oakland County Jail fee?

-If you owe fees for your incarceration in jail, the County might pursue the unpaid balance through collections or a lawsuit.
+If you owe fees for your jail time, the County might pursue the unpaid balance through collections or a lawsuit.

 It is not a great place to spend time.
 There is very little freedom and many unpleasant characters to deal with.
 The food is tolerable at best.